Age-Related Macular Degeneration Overview

 How Is Macular Degeneration Diagnosed?

 Age-related macular degeneration can be detected in a routine eye exam.
-One of the most common early signs of macular degeneration is the presence of drusen -- tiny yellow deposits under the retina.
-Your doctor can see these when examining your eyes.
+One of the most common early signs of macular degeneration is the presence of drusen -- tiny yellow deposits under the retina -- or pigment clumping.
+Your doctor can see these when examining the eyes.
 Your doctor may also ask you to look at an Amsler grid -- a pattern of straight lines that resemble a checkerboard.
 Some of the straight lines may appear wavy to you, or you may notice that some of the lines are missing.
 These can be signs of macular degeneration.

 If your doctor detects age-related macular degeneration, you may have a procedure called angiography or an OCT.
 In angiography, a dye is injected into a vein in the arm.
 Photographs are taken as the dye reaches the eye and flows through the blood vessels of the retina.
 If there are new vessels or vessels leaking fluid or blood in the macula, the photographs will show their exact location and type.
 OCT is able to see fluid or blood underneath the retina without using dye.